isomerpages/obs-oac/_professional-development/Courses.md

 permalink: /courses/
 description: ""
 ---
-## Looking for Skills and Knowledge to join the industry or Upgrade?
+## Looking for Skills and Knowledge to Join the Industry or to Upgrade?